 The first program offered by the College was Practical Nursing.
 Electronics Engineering Technology and the Machinist programs were started in 1960.
+These three curricula are still offered along with many other career and college transfer programs.

-The College offers the Associate in Arts, the Associate in Science, the Associate in Fine Arts, the Associate in Applied Science and the Associate in Engineering degrees, diplomas, and certificates.
+The College offers the Associate in Arts, the Associate in Science, the Associate in Fine Arts in Visual Arts, the Associate in Engineering, and the Associate in Applied Science degrees, diplomas, and certificates.

-The Associate in Arts, Associate in Science, Associate in Fine Arts, and Associate in Engineering degree programs are offered in the Division of Arts and Sciences.
-All career curricula and courses are offered through four divisions: Allied Health, Business and Hospitality Education, Emergency Services and Engineering and Applied Technology.
+The Associate in Arts, Associate in Science, Associate in Fine Arts in Visual Arts, and Associate in Engineering degree programs are offered in the Division of Arts and Sciences.
+All career curricula and courses are offered through four divisions: Allied Health, Business & Hospitality Education, Emergency Services and Engineering and Applied Technology.

 The Division of Economic & Workforce Development/ Continuing Education offers workforce education and training for business, industry and the general public.
 Courses in healthcare, business, hospitality, technology, industry, trades and employability skills are available.
 Training can be customized to meet the unique needs of small, mid-sized, and large businesses and can be tailored for delivery on demand.
-Community enrichment classes, such as art, languages and practical skills, are offered year round at each campus location throughout the College's service area.
+Community enrichment classes, such as art, languages and practical skills, are offered year-round at each campus location throughout the College's service area.